x1unix/domos-pmea/PLAN.md

 ### Development & Quality

-- **python-dotenv** - For managing secrets like API keys and email credentials.
+- **yaml** - For managing secrets like API keys and email credentials.
 - **pytest** - For unit testing (as time permits).
 - **black, flake8, mypy** - For code quality (use as time permits).